 HealthyFamilies BC helps British Columbians manage their own health and reduce chronic disease.
 They focus on four key areas: healthy eating, healthy lifestyles, resources for parents and fostering healthy communities.
 The website provides practical tips on healthy eating and healthy lifestyle choices.

 Better Together is a partnership between the BC Ministry of Health and BC Dairy Association.
 They provide recipes and ideas to help you enjoy cooking and eating together.

 Dietitians of Canada

-Dietitians of Canada serves Canadians by maintaining high professional standards, advocating for sound public policy that promotes health, and providing trusted evidence-based nutrition information for both the public and Registered Dietitians.
+Dietitians of Canada serves Canadians by maintaining high professional standards and advocating for sound public policy that promotes health.
+They provide trusted, evidence-based nutrition information for both the public and Registered Dietitians.
 Learn more about healthy eating,how to assess your lifestyle and habits, and planning, shopping and cooking for your best health.
 You can also use their eaTracker to check your food and activity choices, analyze your recipes and plan your meals.
 Click on the links below for more information.

 Health Canada is the Federal department responsible for helping Canadians maintain and improve their health.
-These Health Canada resources provide information on the daily recommendations for vitamins and minerals, how to make healthy food choices to meet nutrient needs, how to make healthier choices by using nutrition labelling information.
+They provide information on the daily recommendations for vitamins and minerals, making healthy food choices to meet nutrient needs and making healthier choices by using nutrition labelling information.
 Click on the links below for more information.

 - Dietary Reference Intakes Tables